sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 EXAMPLE:
+Following with the previos example:

+A system has a integer numeric input and only data betwen 50 and 100 (both numbers included) is accepted as a valid data.
+How shoud be an equivalence partitining test designed?

+The valid data is only the integer numbers that belong to [50,100], otherwise is an invalid data.
+Thus there is three intervals:

+ - [0, 50): first partition- invalid data: - 50 is not included
+ - [50, 100]:second partition- valid data - 50 and 100 are included
+ - over 100: third partion- invalid data - 100 is not included

+For testing the boundary values, a possible test would be: 49, 50, 100, 101

+The expected test results would be:

+input: 49  - output: invalid
+input: 50  - output: valid
+input: 100 - output: valid
+input: 101 - output: invalid

 #### STATES and TRANSITION TESTING:
 When the system under test has to behave according to state machines or transition systems, or other similar logical or sequencial behaviors, decision tables are a good option to check that the system complies with its expected behavior.
 So the decision tables, specifie the triggering condition or actions that imply a state change, then all the combination of this action or events are tested.
 This methodolgy, often is combined, with others as: **code coverage** and **decision coverage** (these are described later in the text).